smurfme-sudo/Migrate-from-kotatsu-to-tachiyomi-mihon-/README.md

 Custom multi-tab item linkage filters, protective typecast variables, and deduplication memory tracking layers.

 Integrates explicit high-capacity string-buffer decoding.
-It reads the raw uncompressed JSON directly into high-memory blocks so that it anle to process up to 1,798 structural tab entries.
+It reads the raw uncompressed JSON directly into high-memory blocks so that it able to process up to 1,798 structural tab entries.